 - Take stock of the world around you and decide what you value.
 When you know what’s important to you, you can prioritize spending time with people who value the same things.
 If theatre or storytelling are important to you, audition for a play–you’ll be sure to find people there who love what you love.
 If supporting your local community is important to you, volunteer at your local community garden, soup kitchen, or homeless shelter–the other volunteers will likely share that value too!

 - Don’t be afraid to diversify.
 Sharing values doesn’t mean your friends should be exactly like you.
 It’s okay to have friends with different views, so long as you agree on a few essential core values, like honesty, integrity, equality, or whatever is most important to you.
 Beyond those things, keep an open mind!
 Agree to disagree on things like whether pineapple belongs on pizza.
 You might miss out on a potential “bestie” if you’re too afraid to have a diverse friend group.

 - Make sure your friendships go beneath the surface.
 Don’t just play a game of pick-up basketball down the street and then cut out as soon as your turn ends.
-Take the time to get to know people, their names, their interests, and their senses of humor.
+Take the time to get to know people, their names, their interests, and their sense of humor.
 Hang out one-on-one or in small groups to encourage relationship growth, and don’t be afraid to be vulnerable with those who you judge to be trustworthy.

 In the end, the only way to start or check in on a friendship, is to talk to people.
 We know… but you can do it!

 Is there someone you need to send a text to right now?
 A friend you haven’t checked on for a while, or an acquaintance from school who could turn out to be a good friend if you just gave it a chance?
 Go ahead and send that text right now.
 We’ll wait…